Surgery to remove melanoma skin cancer

 Surgery to remove melanoma that has spread

-You might have surgery to remove melanoma that has spread to other areas of the skin or body, such as the lungs, skin and bowel.
-Cancer that has spread to another area of the body is called secondaries or metastases.
+You might have surgery to remove melanoma that has spread to another area of skin or the body, such as the lungs or bowel.
+Cancer that has spread to another area of the body is called secondary cancer or metastases.
 The operation you have depends on which part of the body the melanoma has spread to.

-It is not usually possible to cure the melanoma.
+Unfortunately, it is not usually possible to cure melanoma that has spread.
 But some people can stay well for months or sometimes years after having several different treatments such as surgery to remove metastases, targeted cancer drugs or immunotherapies.
+The aim of these treatments is to control the cancer and relieve symptoms.

 • Melanoma assessment and management